calacuda/pokedex-cli/README.md

 pip install .
 ```

-For the best output quality, please adjust the vertical line spacing in your terminal emulator until the block characters connect.
+For the best output quality, please adjust the vertical line spacing in your
+terminal emulator until the block characters connect.

-## Suported Python Versions
+## Supported Python Versions

 I know it works with 3.8. but it should work with most versions of python3 after
 and including 3.6 (I think).

 ## Things That Work

-the basic functionality seen in the screen shots.
+almost every thing

-## Things That Dont Work
+## Things That Don't Work

-The format flag (-f).
-Thats the only thing.
+"-f page" doesn't work. but I don"t think it works on the original, so I'm not
+sure how it it supposed to work.

 ## Usage